TeamDev-IP/JxBrowser-Examples/tutorials/ai/mcp-devtools/README.md

 http://localhost:9222 must match the debugging URL used by JxBrowser.

 5. Save the configuration file and restart Claude Desktop.
-After restart, you’ll see the MCP server indicator in the tools dropdown at the bottom-left of the conversation input box.

 ## Run the application